ch7rms/ow2autokey/README.md

 ## **note**
 make sure you are autologged into twitch on ur default system browser as this is the browser **ow2autokey** will use

+this can be tested by running **browsertest.exe** which should open https://twitch.tv/KarQ when executed